stsievert/salmon/docs/source/api.rst

    :toctree: generated/
    :template: only-init.rst

-   salmon.triplets.algs.Adaptive
+   salmon.triplets.samplers.Adaptive
-   salmon.triplets.algs.adaptive.Embedding
+   salmon.triplets.samplers.adaptive.Embedding

-The class :class:`~salmon.triplets.algs.Adaptive` runs the adaptive algorithm and depends on :class:`~salmon.triplets.algs.adaptive.Embedding` for optimization.
+The class :class:`~salmon.triplets.samplers.Adaptive` runs the adaptive algorithm and depends on :class:`~salmon.triplets.samplers.adaptive.Embedding` for optimization.
 To customize the optimization, all extra keyword arguments are passed to the optimizer.

-Then, all of these classes inherit from :class:`~salmon.triplets.algs.Adaptive`:
+Then, all of these classes inherit from :class:`~salmon.triplets.samplers.Adaptive`:

 .. autosummary::
    :toctree: generated/
    :template: only-init.rst

-   salmon.triplets.algs.ARR
+   salmon.triplets.samplers.ARR
-   salmon.triplets.algs.TSTE
+   salmon.triplets.samplers.TSTE
-   salmon.triplets.algs.SOE
+   salmon.triplets.samplers.SOE
-   salmon.triplets.algs.STE
+   salmon.triplets.samplers.STE
-   salmon.triplets.algs.CKL
+   salmon.triplets.samplers.CKL
-   salmon.triplets.algs.GNMDS
+   salmon.triplets.samplers.GNMDS

 We have tested out the top three algorithms---ARR, TSTE and SOE---in our experiments.
-We use :class:`~salmon.triplets.algs.ARR` for our adaptive sampling (which defaults to the noise model in :class:`~salmon.triplets.algs.TSTE`) and use :class:`~salmon.triplets.algs.SOE` for the offline embeddings.
+We use :class:`~salmon.triplets.samplers.ARR` for our adaptive sampling (which defaults to the noise model in :class:`~salmon.triplets.samplers.TSTE`) and use :class:`~salmon.triplets.samplers.SOE` for the offline embeddings.

-These adaptive algorithms are all the same except for the underlying noise model, with the exception of :class:`~salmon.triplets.algs.ARR`.
+These adaptive algorithms are all the same except for the underlying noise model, with the exception of :class:`~salmon.triplets.samplers.ARR`.
-:class:`~salmon.triplets.algs.ARR` introduces some randomness by fixing the head and adding the top ``1 * n`` triplets to the database.
+:class:`~salmon.triplets.samplers.ARR` introduces some randomness by fixing the head and adding the top ``1 * n`` triplets to the database.
 This is useful because the information gain measure used by all of these algorithms (by default) is a rule-of-thumb.

 .. note::

-   Use of :class:`~salmon.triplets.algs.ARR` is recommended as it performs well in :ref:`the experiments we have run <experiments>`.
+   Use of :class:`~salmon.triplets.samplers.ARR` is recommended as it performs well in :ref:`the experiments we have run <experiments>`.

 Interface